-People that landed on your website or use your web or mobile application are probably interested in what you have to offer.
+People who land on your website or use your web or mobile application are probably interested in what you have to offer.
 As long as you don’t bother them with annoying forms, you can collect insightful feedback that can help you in many ways.
 Nowadays, it’s used extensively; usually, it’s a pop-up asking one to three questions.
-Even if at times it might put more focus on the score, it is better to get hold of something to follow up with than to have your email ignored by an unhappy customer.
+Even if, at times, it might put more focus on the score, it is better to get hold of something to follow up with than to have your email ignored by an unhappy customer.

 Here are some recommendations on when using in-app NPS surveys is most suited:

 Time is an important consideration for any customer satisfaction survey.
 Asking restaurant visitors how they felt a month ago when they had lunch is not a smart strategy.
 An in-app NPS survey is second to none in this regard.
 The respondents have both the questionnaire and the experience – website/mobile app – in front of them.

 In-app surveys are thus more contextual, being triggered at specific touchpoints in the customer journey based on particular behaviors within the app or website.
 That makes it easier for respondents to provide accurate answers since they clearly understand the context in which the survey is presented.
 Therefore, the feedback is specific, fresh, and relevant.

 On top of that, in-app surveys are simple to implement – sometimes, a plug-in is all you need; plus, it’s cost-effective.

 High response rate